PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Accessing Player records.md

 ![](img/PlayerRecords/1.jpg)

 *3.* When records are retrieved, you can click on them to expand them.
 Once expanded you can see all the data that are linked to the player including data you can't normally see when you call an account details request - data such as auth tokens, external IDs, reserved currency, and private data, which you may not see and use often.
-An example of a newly created player's record.
+An example of a newly created player's record:

 ![](img/PlayerRecords/2.jpg)